paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 ## Dissemination of the results and communication

-- Blog notes about the avancement of the project.
+- Blog notes about the advancement of the project.

 - One article presenting Transonic and the Joint Python Accelerators project submitted to the Journal of Open Source Software.

-- Documentation of Transonic and of the demo package, targetting both developers of libraries and users (how to chose and specify the backends).
+- Documentation of Transonic and of the demo package, targeting both developers of libraries and users (how to chose and specify the backends).

 - Benchmark repository and website.